-A total of 10% of the European Union's total contribution to the Programme may be allocated to Technical Assistance (TA).
+A total of 12,6 % of the European Union's total contribution to the Programme may be allocated to Technical Assistance (TA).
 In order to ensure sufficient resources, the TA is also co-financed by the participating countries.
 The amounts of TA co-financing are shown in the Indicative Financial Table 10 on page 81 of this document.

 Technical Assistance will be used to finance activities that are necessary for the effective and smooth implementation and management of the Programme.
 This concerns the preparation, management, monitoring, evaluation, information, communication, networking, complaint resolution, control and audit activities related to the implementation of the Programme and activities to reinforce the administrative capacity for implementing the Programme.
 Technical Assistance should be used for the needs of both Programme structures and beneficiaries.
 Subject to the adoption of the modifying decision, costs related to preparatory actions are covered by the TA of the Kolarctic ENPI CBC 2007-2013 Programme from the date of submission of the Kolarctic CBC Joint Operational Programme to the European Commission until the receipt of the first prefinancing for the new Programme.
+Technical Assistance can also be used for the programming of the new period 2021-2027.